-Liabilities Not Covered by Budgetary Resources represents the amount of future funding needed to pay the accrued unfunded expenses as of September 30, 2019, and 2018.
+Liabilities not Covered by Budgetary Resources represents the amount of future funding needed to pay the accrued unfunded expenses as of September 30, 2020, and 2019.
 These liabilities are not funded from current or prior-year appropriations and assessments, but rather they should be funded from future appropriations and assessments.
 Accordingly, future funding requirements have been recognized for the expenses that will be paid from future appropriations.

 The projected annual benefit payments for FECA are discounted to present value.
-For FY 2019, projected annual payments were discounted to present value based on the OMB's interest rate assumptions, which were interpolated to reflect the average duration in years for income payments and medical payments.
+For FY 2020 and FY 2019, projected annual payments were discounted to present value based on the OMB's interest rate assumptions, which were interpolated to reflect the average duration in years for income payments and medical payments.
+The interest rate assumptions used for FY 2020 discounting were 2.414 percent in year 1 and year 2 for wage benefits, and 2.303 percent in year 1 and year 2 for medical benefits.
+The amount for FY 2020 is \$4,573; however, this was not applied in FY 2020, thus reflects the same as FY 2019.
 The interest rate assumptions used for FY 2019 discounting were 2.716 percent in year 1 and year 2 for wage benefits, and 2.379 percent in year 1 and year 2 for medical benefits.

 Note 7 - Leases

+0040

-As of September 30, 2019 2018
+As of September 30, 2020 2019

 Assets Under Capital Leases:

-Copiers and booklet maker \$ 924 \$ 1,318
+Copiers and booklet maker \$ 924 \$ 924

-Accumulated depreciation (924) (1,213)
+Accumulated depreciation (924) (924)

-Net Assets Under Capital Leases \$ \$ 105
+Net Assets Under Capital Leases \$ - \$ -